janteuni/MovingThingsFromAPlaceToAnotherPlace/README.md

-## Moving things from a place to another place.
+## Moving things from one place to another.

 <p align="center">
   <img src="schema.jpg">